-5.4.3 Retention Period for Audit Log
+5.4.3 Retention period for audit log

-Audit logs shall be retained for at least ninety (90) days in addition to being archived as described in Section 5.5.
+Audit logs shall be retained for at least ninety (90) days in addition to being archived as described in Clause 5.5.
 The individual who removes audit logs from the CA system, if performed manually by a person, shall be an official different from the individuals who, in combination, command the CA signature key.

-5.4.4 Protection of Audit Log
+5.4.4 Protection of audit log

-The security audit data shall not be open for reading by any human, or by any automated process, other than those that perform security audit processing.
-The log shall not be writable except by the logging mechanism itself.
-Once written, the log shall not be modifiable by machine or human.
+The security audit data shall not be open for reading or modification by any human, or by any automated process, other than those that perform security audit processing.